alistairdunn1/gamInflu/Readme.md

 - Confidence intervals calculated as: `exp(coefficients ± CI_multiplier × SEs)`

 **Francis Method Implementation:**
-The coefficient-based approach implements the Francis method with the variance-covariance matrix transformation to ensure **non-zero confidence intervals for all levels**, including reference levels.
+The coefficient-based approach implements the Francis method with the variance-covariance matrix transformation to ensure **confidence intervals for all levels**, including reference levels.
 This is achieved through:
 - Q matrix transformation: `Q %*% vcov %*% t(Q)` where Q transforms contrasts to relative-to-mean effects
-- Proper uncertainty propagation from model coefficients to standardised indices
+- Uncertainty propagation from model coefficients to standardised indices
 - Consistent with established fisheries assessment methodology

-### Prediction-Based Method (Modern)
+### Prediction-Based Method

-The **prediction-based approach** uses modern mgcv prediction methods with full uncertainty propagation.
+The **prediction-based approach** uses mgcv prediction methods with uncertainty propagation.

 ```r
 # Prediction-based method (modern approach)